thingsboard/thingsboard.github.io/_includes/docs/pe/mqtt-broker/oauth-2-support.md

 **Log in to the admin console**

-- Log in to the [Keycloak Admin Console](http://localhost:8081/admin){:target="_blank"} using "admin" as username and password;
+* Log in to the [Keycloak Admin Console](http://localhost:8081/admin){:target="_blank"} using **admin** as username and password.

 {% include images-gallery.html imageCollection="log-in-to-admin-console" %}

 **Create a realm**

-- Click "Keycloak" next to the master realm, then click "Create realm" button;
+* Click "Keycloak" next to the master realm, then click the "Create realm" button;
-- Enter "ThingsBoard" in the realm name field, and click "Create" button.
+* Enter **ThingsBoard** in the realm name field, and click "Create".

 The new realm has been created.

 {% include images-gallery.html imageCollection="create-new-realm" %}

-**Create new client**
+**Create a new client**

-A client can be considered as an application or service that requests user authentication.
+A client represents an application or service that requests user authentication.

-- Go to the "Clients" page in the left-hand menu, and click the "Create client" button;
+* Go to the "Clients" page in the left-hand menu, and click the "Create client" button;
-- Enter "thingsboard" as the client ID.
-Leave the client type as "OpenID Connect".
+* Enter **thingsboard** as the client ID.
+Leave the client type as **OpenID Connect**.
 Click "Next";
-- Turn on "Client authentication" option.
-Confirm that "Standard flow" is enabled.
+* Enable the **Client authentication** option.
+Confirm that **Standard flow** is enabled.
 Click "Next";
-- In the "Login settings" section, add the TBMQ redirect URI to the "Authorized Redirect URIs" section using the format:
+* In the "Login settings" section, add the TBMQ redirect URI in the **Authorized Redirect URIs** section using the format:

 ```
 http(s)://domain:port/login/oauth2/code/
 ```
 {: .copy-code}

-* where under the domain, please, specify the current domain of yours and for the port specify the port to have an HTTP access to the TBMQ instance of yours.
+* Replace `domain` with your TBMQ domain and specify the port used for HTTP access.
-For the example reasons, my domain is *my.thingsboard.instance*.
+  For example, if your domain is *my.thingsboard.instance*:

 ```
 https://my.thingsboard.instance/login/oauth2/code/
 ```

-- Click "Save".
+* Click "Save".

 Client created successfully.

 {% include images-gallery.html imageCollection="create-client" %}

 <br>
-You now have credentials consisting of a Client ID and a Client secret.
-You can find the Client ID on the "Settings" tab.
+You now have credentials consisting of a Client ID and a Client Secret.
+The Client ID is available on the "Settings" tab.
 The Client Secret is located on the "Credentials" tab.

 {% include images-gallery.html imageCollection="client-id-and-secret" %}

 #### Endpoints

-As a fully-compliant OpenID Connect Provider implementation, Keycloak exposes a set of endpoints that applications and services can use to authenticate and authorize their users.
+As a fully compliant OpenID Connect Provider, Keycloak exposes a set of endpoints that applications and services can use for authentication and authorization.

-Go to the "Realm settings" page.
-Scroll down and locate the link to "OpenID Endpoint Configuration", then click on it.
+* Go to the "Realm settings" page;
+* Scroll down and locate the "OpenID Endpoint Configuration" link, then click it;
-A new window with OpenID Endpoint Configuration will be opened.
-Check the "Pretty-print" option to make the data view more user-friendly.
+* A new window will open with the configuration.
+Check the "Pretty-print" option for easier reading.

-Here you can find "Access token URI," "Authorization URI," "JSON Web Key URI," and "User info URI," which are necessary for configuring the OAuth 2.0 client in TBMQ.
+Here you can find values such as **Access Token URI**, **Authorization URI**, **JSON Web Key URI**, and **User Info URI**, which are required for configuring the OAuth 2.0 client in TBMQ.
-You can find a description of the available endpoints [here](https://www.keycloak.org/securing-apps/oidc-layers){:target="_blank"}.
+A description of the available endpoints is provided [here](https://www.keycloak.org/securing-apps/oidc-layers){:target="_blank"}.

 {% include images-gallery.html imageCollection="endpoint-configuration" %}

 ### Create a user

-Now add the user.
-Only the added users will be able to authenticate via Keycloak.
+Now add a user.
+Only added users will be able to authenticate via Keycloak.
-Use these steps to create a user:

-- Go to the "Users" page in the left-hand menu;
+* Go to the "Users" page in the left-hand menu;
-- Click "Create new user";
+* Click "Create new user";
-- Enter the username and email address in the form.
+* Enter the username and email address.
 First name and last name are optional;
-- Click "Create".
+* Click "Create".

 The user has been created.